72 Hour DOT Inspection

 Key Points: What Is the 72 Hour DOT Inspection?

-• CVSA DOT Week is an annual event organized by the Commercial Vehicle Safety Alliance (CVSA) to raise awareness of road safety.
+• CVSA DOT Week is an annual event organized by the Commercial Vehicle Safety Alliance (CVSA) to raise road safety awareness.

-• During this week, inspectors from all around the world conduct roadside inspections and enforce compliance with various regulations.
+• During this week, inspectors worldwide conduct roadside inspections and enforce compliance with various regulations.

-• CVSA DOT Weeks also include educational outreach efforts to ensure that drivers and vehicle owners are aware of their legal obligations when it comes to road safety.
+• CVSA DOT Weeks also includes educational outreach efforts to ensure drivers and vehicle owners are aware of their legal obligations regarding road safety.